haydenji0731/hophacks2026/README.md

-# Your Nigerian Prince Is Not Real
+# Your Prince Is Not Real

 **Stop the scam before it starts.**